The Singapore firm prevailed in a dispute over media rights worth US$1 billion

-Founded in 1902, Allen & Gledhill started growing its arbitration practice in the late 1980s under the leadership of former partner Michael Hwang SC, and is now one of Singapore’s largest firms with over 300 lawyers.
-The 30-strong arbitration practice is co-led by partners Andrew Yeo and Edwin Tong.
+Founded in 1902 and now one of Singapore’s largest firms, Allen & Gledhill started growing its international arbitration practice in the late 1980s under the leadership of former partner Michael Hwang SC.
+The practice now has 30 lawyers and is co-led by partners Chong Yee Leong and Dinesh Dhillon.
+Andrew Yeo heads the wider litigation and dispute resolution department.

-The firm has been recognised for its expertise in construction and property disputes.
-It has handled cases at the Singapore International Arbitration Centre (SIAC), as well as ICC and UNCITRAL cases, within and outside Singapore.
+The firm has been recognised for its expertise in energy, infrastructure, construction and engineering disputes.
+It has handled cases at the Singapore International Arbitration Centre (SIAC) and the Asia International Arbitration Centre (AIAC) in Kuala Lumpur as well as ICC and UNCITRAL cases within and outside Singapore.

-The group expanded significantly in 2013 with the hire of five partners from Rajah & Tann, including that firm’s head of international arbitration, Chong Yee Leong.
+The practice expanded significantly in 2013 with the hire of five partners from Rajah & Tann including Chong Yee Leong, who had headed that firm’s international arbitration team.
+It also recruited former heads of the India and China desks at SIAC.

-Members of Allen & Gledhill are closely involved in Singapore’s various dispute resolution initiatives.
-Former senior partner Lucien Wong, a much-respected banking and finance lawyer, was chair of the SIAC board of directors before his recent appointment as Singapore’s attorney general.
-Partners Ang Cheng Hock SC and Chong Yee Leong are part of a committee that drew up the plans for the Singapore International Commercial Court, and the firm also has a number of members on the SIAC Users’ Council.
+Members of the firm have been closely involved in Singapore’s various dispute resolution initiatives.
+Former senior partner Lucien Wong, a much-respected banking and finance lawyer, was chair of the SIAC board of directors before becoming Singapore’s attorney general in 2017.
+Chong Yee Leong and recently retired partner Ang Cheng Hock SC were part of a committee that drew up the plans for the Singapore International Commercial Court, and the firm also has a number of members on the SIAC Users’ Council.

 Who uses it?

-The firm doesn’t like to name its clients but some of its instructions have entered the public domain.
-It has defended Sony subsidiary MSM Satellite in an ICC case brought by India’s World Sport Group concerning media rights for Indian Premier League cricket.
-It is also known to have acted for a consortium of banks including the Philippine National Bank in a US$350 million SIAC arbitration relating to the purchase of a distressed steel plant.
+Clients on the public record include Sony subsidiary MSM Satellite in an ICC case over media rights for Indian Premier League cricket.
+It is also known to have acted for the Philippine National Bank and other financial institutions in a US$350 million SIAC case relating to a distressed steel plant; and for Lufthansa in a dispute with a Thai IT services provider.

 Lately the firm has entered the investment treaty arena, advising clients on claims against South East Asian states.

-It successfully defended a US$1.4 billion ICC award in set-aside proceedings arising from a dispute involving an airport terminal project.
+In the Singaporean courts, it successfully defended a US$1.4 billion ICC award relating to an airport terminal project.

 One Marina Boulevard, #28-00